MPUSP/ignatov_et_al_2025/analysis/02_analysis_of_RNAseq_for_yebC_mutant/README.md

 Description and analysis of source data to replicate the primary results of the RNA-seq data analysis for the yebC mutant.

 ## 1. Input files
+Input files are located in the folder `input_files`:

 **File:** `gene_go_kegg_meta_info.tsv`

 **Description:** Information about *S. pyogenes* genes, compiled from the NCBI's RefSeq database and the eggNOG Firmicutes database (version 5.0.2).